kev-finucan/Anime_Recommender_Personality_Quiz/README.md

 Welcome to the world's greatest anime recommender quiz (if we do say so ourselves)...
 And we do!
 (On a scale of 1-10, it's over 9,000!)
 Simply answer these 15 questions, and our system will learn the deepest secrets of your heart!
 But don't worry.
-We won't tell anybody. ;p
+We won't tell anybody.
 We'll just let you know your next anime obsession - believe it!
 So get ready, because here comes your first question...
 """